 Lags of the dependent variable are always found to be significant.
-This is not surprising, as interest rate smoothing considerations appear to be a generally accepted part of monetary policy (see Almeida and Goodhart, 1996, Bernanke and Mihov, 1997).
-As shown below, we detected a substantial amount of inertia in the interest rate policy in all the countries of our sample.
+This is not surprising, as interest rate smoothing considerations appear to be a generally accepted part of monetary policy (see Almeida and Goodhart, 1996, Bernanke and Mihov, 1997, Goodhart, 1999).
+We detect a substantial amount of policy inertia in all the countries examined.

-One difference between our approach in this paper and that in similar studies (see inter alia Clarida et al.,1997) is that we did not take for granted any structural break in the behaviour of the monetary authorities, even where, as was noted in Section 2 and the references contained therein, the early 1980s clearly emerge in some cases as a turning point in the monetary authorities' attitude towards inflation.
+One difference between our approach in this paper and that in other studies is that we do not take for granted, or assume, any structural break in the behaviour of the monetary authorities.
 Also, we have not imposed any particular structure for any shifts in monetary policy.
-This because we explicitly focus on the stability of reaction functions, as we wish to test whether any change can be detected in correspondence to announced regime shifts.
+This is because we want to test whether any change can be detected in correspondence to announced regime shifts.

-For this reason, we first estimated the reaction function (15) for each country over the full sample period - extending in the G3's case back to the end of Bretton Woods - and conducted a recursive analysis on the magnitude and the significance of regressors.
+For this reason, we first estimated the reaction function (12) for each country over the full sample period - extending in the G3's case back to the end of Bretton Woods - and conducted a recursive analysis on the magnitude and the significance of regressors.
 Using structural stability tests we were then able to detect major breaks in interest rates policy.
 As most major shifts in interest-rate policies took place in the 1970s or early 1980s, we then re-estimated a reaction function for each country over the post-1980 period, and again performed recursive tests and stability analysis.
 This allowed us to detect any parameter shifts in the reaction functions since 1980, and to interpret these shifts and any structural breaks in the light of announced institutional changes or shifts in policy regime.